-The contemporary social theorists, Michel Foucault, Francois Lyotard and F.R.
-Ankersmit, have much to say that is relevant to the central concern of this thesis: that there is value subjugated knowledges of people previously considered The silenced voices of people like the Torres Strait unimportant.
+The contemporary social theorists, Michel Foucault, Jean-Francois Lyotard and F.R.
+Ankersmit, have much to say that is relevant to the central concern of this thesis: that there is value in subjugated knowledges of people previously considered the The silenced voices of people like the Torres Strait unimportant.
 Islander women need to be heard in any search for a wider world view.
 Foucault, Lyotard and Ankersmit are generally associated with the postmodern/poststructural school of contemporary social theorists.
 However, it is not my intention to emphasise the terms 'postmodern' and 'poststructural' in this thesis.
-Much confusion has grown up around them and this inquiry is not the locus for any unravelling of that confusion.84 Nonetheless, some of the theories developed by the three contemporary social theorists, as I have designated them,
+Much confusion has grown up around them and this inquiry is not the locus for any unravelling of that confusion.84 Nonetheless, some of the theories developed by the three contemporary social theorists, as I have designated them, are tools which can be used in the inquiry.85

-Interview 064, Thursday Island, July 1990.
+82 83 Interview 064, Thursday Island, July 1990.

 On internal colonialism see Beckett, custom and colonialism, p.
-13.

-See Ankersmit, 'Historiography and Postmodernism', p.
+13. See Ankersmit, 'Historiography and Postmodernism', p.
 140.